 - You must e-mail the Senior Resident three days before the event and include 1) name/type of the event; 2) brief description of event; 3) which room will be hosting it; 4) whether or not there will be alcohol; 5) a realistic number of how many people will be there; 6) how long the event will last.

 - When hosting informal events in your Lawn room, including the exterior brick area, the number of guests must remain below 17.
-If attendance is to exceed 17, approval by the Head Resident is required.
+If attendance is to exceed 17, approval by the Senior Resident is required.